Employee Development: How to grow your employees when you can't promote them

 Talking about growth allows you to bring up and influence something that truly matters to them.
 It’s the perfect way to prevent people from drifting away from your company.

-Beyond your own feedback, there are a variety of ways you can help people develop their skills.
+Beyond your own feedback, there are a variety of ways you can help your people develop their skills.

 One of my favorites is to buy team members books on subjects they are interested in learning about.
 As marketer, author, and well known speaker, Seth Godin has said: